e194a/webDevAssesment1/README.md

 the text was not as easily readable as I wanted.
 The history page is definitely the plainest of the sites, but I did that intentionally - the page is very black and white, just like old films.

+I decided to go for a very simple and clear navigation bar that would stick to the top when scrolling for easy access to other pages.
+It has the same font as the banners for consistency.

 I encountered a bunch of problems while working on the site, and it surely took me a while to get this together being my first site ever.
 Bootstrap destroyed my page layouts - I eneded up cutting